juliomatcom/php-mistakes/README.md

 ```php
 $result = @$my_lib->process($data);
 ```
- *a secure library will validate the external data and return false or an Exception if something fail so we can handle that*
+ *a secure library will validate the external data and return false or an Exception if something fail so we can handle that* properly
 ```php
 try {
 $result = $my_lib->process($data);